elronzo/octoprint-k8s-socat/README.md

 I am using MetalLB so your service.yaml file might look a little different.
 Also the persistent volume claim depends on your environment.

-The environment variables needed for socat are set in the octoprint_deployment.yaml.
+The environment variables needed for socat are set in the deployment octoprint.yaml.

 SOCAT_PRINTER_TYPE specifies the type of the socat connection. (mostly tcp) SOCAT_PRINTER_HOST specifies the hostname on which the printer is actually connected.